corsairmarks/manifesti_fix/mod/README.md

 * 2.0.1 Update README
 * 2.0.2 Remove extra linebreaks README
 * 2.0.3 Fix source link
-* 3.0.0 Updated for Stellaris version 3.1.* "Lem" - no changes to what the mod does, just integrated the underlying game changes
+* 3.0.0 Updated for Stellaris version 3.1 "Lem" - no changes to what the mod does, just integrated the underlying game changes
+* 4.0.0 Updated for Stellaris version 3.1 "Herbert" - no changes to what the mod does, just integrated the underlying game changes

 ## Bug Report